johnhelmuth/in-dire-straits-content/tatterpedia/1.faces/index.md

 ### Taedala Suda

-Bontian owner / operator / bartender of the only bar on Cuthbert Station.
+Bontion owner / operator / bartender of the only bar on Cuthbert Station.
 She and [Ozar Crivvain](#ozar-crivvain) are partners.

 ### Saisar Thoth